As a group:

 - The Spymaster: Wanna know what's going on anywhere in the world?
 Hector's already here to tell you, with information hot off the presses of the Ostian spy network.

 - "Stop Having Fun" Guys: In-Universe in Heroes' Valentine's Day event.
 His companions all bring joke weapons to the tournament and are more interested in having fun.
 Hector brings a genuine weapon of war, his Infinity +1 Sword Armads, and outright asks Eliwood and Lyn if they really want to win the tournament or not.

 - Supporting Protagonist: In his mode; note that although he's now the viewpoint character, it's still Eliwood all the important plot stuff happens to.

 - Suspiciously Similar Substitute: Once you look into it, you'll realize he has a lot of similarities to Lex from Genealogy of the Holy War.
 Blue hair?
 Check.
-An Axe to Grind?
+Axe user?
 Check.
 Hot-Blooded?
 Check.
 Leeroy Jenkins?
 Check.
 Vaguely rebellious noble?
 Check.

 - Unskilled, but Strong: Taught himself to fight, and his style is noted as being reckless and unrefined by knights' standards.
 Doesn't stop him from hacking down pretty much anything in his path.

 - We Cannot Go On Without You: As with all other Fire Emblem protagonists, his death results in a game over.